 Automation management gives you full control over the lifecycle of your workflows, from initial testing to real-time, published execution.

-Managing your workflows means controlling when they run, monitoring their performance, and troubleshooting issues.
+Managing your workflows involves controlling when they run, monitoring their performance, and troubleshooting any issues that may arise.
 Baserow provides simple controls to test workflows safely, publish them for production use, pause them temporarily, and track every execution through detailed history logs.

 Proper workflow management ensures your automations run reliably, helps you catch errors early, and gives you confidence that your database processes are working as expected.

-Every workflow operates in one of three states that control whether it responds to trigger events.
+Every workflow operates in one of these states that control whether it responds to trigger events.

 State progression: